Choosing the Right Clinician for your Aches & Pains

 Call the clinic to get some of your questions answered.
 Find out about their specialties, strengths, and how they can help you.
 Also, this’ll give you a preview of how friendly and helpful they are.

 You should be getting one-on-one attention for more than just 15-20 minutes.
 This means that your clinician shouldn’t have to juggle your appointment with 3 or 4 other patients.
 S/he should give you their undivided attention for much more than 15 minutes.
-At Health Source, we work 1-on-1 with our clients for 45 minutes.
+At Health Source, we work 1-on-1 with our clients for around 45 minutes.

 Find a clinician who is certified in hands-on care.
 This type of training is referred to as “Manual Therapy”.
 The more time and effort s/he has dedicated to becoming a better clinician, the better the odds of you finding the right person for you.
 Residency-trained clinicians are among the most highly trained physical therapists you will find.
 For example, CFMT’s (“Certified Functional Manual Therapists”) and MTC’s (“Manual Therapy Certified”) are highly trained in evaluating and treating individuals by utilizing very specialized hands-on care.